CHALLENGE AMERICA: FAQs

 Can I apply for more NEA funding for a project supported by an earlier grant?

 Yes.
 If you have previously received a grant to support an earlier phase of a project (for example, for research for a documentary, or early development work on a new play or choreographed work) you may re-apply to the NEA for additional funding to support a later phase (for example, the post-production/editing/distribution phase of the documentary, or the final development/premiere of the new play or dance).
-However, each application must clearly describe the specific phase of work to be supported, and there can be NO overlapping project costs between the awards.
+However, each application must clearly describe the specific phase of work to be supported, and there can be NO overlapping project costs or activities between the awards.

 Will you contact me if my application is missing anything?